-Have a look at my suggestions for an Italian getaway in spring:
+Have a look at my suggestions for an Italian getaway in spring.

-- Pompeii: the weather in Italy in spring is mild, so you will be able to take the long detour at Pompeii.
+the weather in Italy in spring is mild, so you will be able to take the long detour at Pompeii.
 The long itinerary lasts about 4 hours and includes all the new discoveries.
 I don’t suggest walking the long tour in summer because you might feel faint under the sun.
 There’s no shadow at all in Pompeii!

-- Capri and the islands: you can plan a day trip from Sorrento to Capri in spring to make sure that you won’t find it crowded.
+You can plan a day trip from Sorrento to Capri in spring to make sure that you won’t find it crowded.
 Enjoy the beauty of the Blue Grotto (“Grotta azzurra” in Italian), Anacapri, Ischia or Procida without having to push your way through the crowds to take a few pictures!

-- Amalfi Coast and Cinque Terre: Unless you’re planning a long road trip in Italy, you will have to decide which one you want to visit Amalfi Coast is in the South of Italy, while Cinque Terre is in the deep North.
+Unless you’re planning a long road trip in Italy, you will have to decide which one you want to visit Amalfi Coast is in the South of Italy, while Cinque Terre is in the deep North.
 They have in common the fact that spring is usually less expensive and less crowded.
 Both will be full of blooming flowers!

-- Venezia: As I already mentioned, Venice in spring is so beautiful.
+As I already mentioned, Venice in spring is so beautiful.
 Enjoy a romantic stroll in the evening with your significant one, or hop in a boat tour of Burano.
 You won’t be disappointed!

-- Rome: Just like Florence, Rome is always crowded.
+Just like Florence, Rome is always crowded.
 Yet if you visit in spring you might find slightly less overwhelmed, and the weather will definitely be more pleasant.
 I can tell you for sure that you don’t want to wait in line for hours to get into the Vatican Museums under the scorching August sun!

-- Sicily: Whether you want to tan or just to enjoy art, culture and delicious food, Sicily in spring is always a good idea.
+Whether you want to tan or just to enjoy art, culture and delicious food, Sicily in spring is always a good idea.
 The weather is usually perfect so you might be able to enjoy the turquoise waters in Sicily also by the end of March!

-- Puglia: visiting Puglia in summer is never advisable.
+Visiting Puglia in summer is never advisable.
 Salento is super-crowded in July and August.
 So visiting in April, May or June will help you to enjoy the area, to plan a foodie trip or a few cooking lessons with the locals without getting too much stressed.
 Also Puglia is super-cheap if you visit off season, if compared to other destinations in Italy!